 What kind of noodles do you use for lo mein?

-I prefer the skinny Canton noodles, approx 1/8 inch thick, but thicker ones work too.
+I prefer the skinny Canton noodles, which are approximately 1/8 inch thick, but thicker ones also work.

 Dry Canton Egg Noodles